Tag: Danaher Corporate

 Start your career with Danaher today

-• Meet Danaher’s Chief Data and AI Officer
+• Meet Danaher’s Chief Technology and AI Officer

-We spoke with Martin Stumpe, PhD, Danaher’s newly appointed Chief Data and AI Officer, about the future of AI in healthcare and life sciences.
+We spoke with Martin Stumpe, PhD, Danaher’s newly appointed Chief Technology and AI Officer, about the future of AI in healthcare and life sciences.

 Martin Stumpe has built a career around imagining and building new technology to solve complex human problems.
 He’s served as the Chief of AI at precision medicine company Tempus, founded and led Google’s Cancer Pathology project, contributed exoplanet-detecting algorithms to NASA’s Kepler mission, and worked at Stanford University on protein folding simulations.